Learning about healthy boundaries and standards in relationships

 In my sessions, breathwork is the big game changer.
 It has completely changed my practice and the results I get with clients.

-Breathwork is a form of breathing meditation that I combine with therapy in sessions with clients.
+Breathwork is a form of breathing meditation that I combine with therapeutic coaching in sessions with clients.
 While not every client I see chooses to use breathwork, most do because they have seen the profound impacts of combining these two modalities.

 The type of breathwork we use is a three-part breath – one breath into the belly, a second breath into the chest, and then one breath out.
 It's done laying down and the breathing is done all through the mouth.